lleger/elixir-school/lessons/basics/composition.md

 "Hello Sean."
 ```

-It is possible to nest modules in Elixir, allowing you to further namespace your functionality:
+It's possible to nest modules in Elixir, allowing you to further namespace your functionality:

 ```elixir
 defmodule Example.Greetings do